smarco/WFA2-lib/tools/align_benchmark/external/block-aligner/README.md

 assert_eq!(res, AlignResult { score: 7, query_idx: 24, reference_idx: 21 });

 let mut cigar = Cigar::new(res.query_idx, res.reference_idx);
-a.trace().cigar(res.query_idx, res.reference_idx, &mut cigar);
+a.trace().cigar_eq(&q, &r, res.query_idx, res.reference_idx, &mut cigar);

-assert_eq!(cigar.to_string(), "2M6I16M3D");
+assert_eq!(cigar.to_string(), "2=6I16=3D");
 ```

 ## Algorithm
-Pairwise alignment (weighted edit distance) involves computing the scores for each cell of a
-2D dynamic programming matrix to find out how two strings can optimally align.
-However, often it is possible to obtain accurate alignment scores without computing
-the entire DP matrix, through banding or other means.

-Block aligner provides a new efficient way to compute alignments on proteins, DNA sequences,
+Block aligner provides a new efficient way to compute pairwise alignments on proteins, DNA sequences,
-and byte strings.
+and byte strings with dynamic programming.
+Block aligner also supports aligning sequences to profiles, which are position-specific
+scoring matrices and position-specific gap open costs.
-Scores are calculated in a small square block that is shifted down or right in a greedy
+It works by calculating scores in a small square block that is shifted down or right in a greedy
 manner, based on the scores at the edges of the block.
-This dynamic approach results in a much smaller calculated block area, at the expense of
+This dynamic approach results in a much smaller calculated block area compared to previous approaches,
-some accuracy.
+though at the expense of some accuracy.
-To address problems with handling large gaps, we detect gaps by keeping track of the number
-of iterations without seeing score increases.
-We call this "Y-drop", where Y is the threshold
-number of iterations.
-When the Y-drop condition is met, the block goes "back in time" to the previous best
-checkpoint, and the size of the block dynamically increases to attempt to span the large gap.
+The block can also go back to a previous best checkpoint and grow larger, to handle difficult regions
+with large gaps.
+The block size can also dynamically shrink when it detects that a large block is not needed.
+Both block growing and shrinking are based on heuristics.

+By trading off some accuracy for speed, block aligner is able to efficiently handle a variety of scoring matrices and
+adapt to sequences of varying sequence identities.
+In practice, it is still very accurate on a variety of protein and
+nucleotide sequences.

-Block aligner is built to exploit SIMD parallelism on modern CPUs.
+Block aligner is designed to exploit SIMD parallelism on modern CPUs.
-Currently, AVX2 (256-bit vectors) and WASM SIMD (128-bit vectors) are supported.
+Currently, SSE2 (128-bit vectors), AVX2 (256-bit vectors), Neon (128-bit vectors), and WASM SIMD (128-bit vectors) are supported.
 For score calculations, 16-bit score values (lanes) and 32-bit per block offsets are used.

+Block aligner behaves similarly to an (adaptive) banded aligner when the minimum and maximum block size is set to
+the same value.

+## Tuning block sizes

+For long, noisy Nanopore reads, a min block size of ~1% sequence length and a max block size
+of ~10% sequence length performs well (tested with reads up to ~50kbps).
+For proteins, a min block size of 32 and a max block size of 256 performs well.
+Using a minimum block size of 32 is recommended for most applications.
+Let me know how block aligner performs on your data!

 ## Install
 This library can be used on both stable and nightly Rust channels.